 BEST LIGHTS FOR GREEN SCREEN

-The green screen is a valuable tool in your VFX kit.
-Using a green screen is pretty straightforward, but you want to make sure you have the right lights to go with your backdrop.
+Chroma keying is a valuable tool in your VFX kit.
+Using a green screen is pretty straightforward, especially when you understand the chroma key process, but you want to make sure you have the right lights to go with your backdrop.

 Chances are you’ve spotted bad VFX throughout your film career.
 Slow shutter speed and improper color balance can play a role, but you also want to look at your green screen lighting setup.